Gary W. Cole, MD, FAAD

 What is atopic dermatitis?

-Atopic dermatitis is a very common, often long-lasting skin disease that affects a large percentage of the world's population.
-It is a special type of allergic hypersensitivity that includes a triad of conditions that includes asthma, inhalant allergies (hay fever), and a chronic dermatitis (eczema).
+Atopic dermatitis is a common, often long-lasting skin disease that affects a large percentage of the world's population.
+Atopy is a special type of hypersensitivity that is associated with asthma, inhalant allergies (hay fever), and a chronic dermatitis.
 There is a known hereditary component of the disease, and it is more common in affected families.
-Criteria that enable your doctor to diagnose it include the typical appearance and distribution of the rash in a patient with a personal or family history of asthma and/or hay fever.
+Criteria that enable a doctor to diagnose it include the typical appearance and distribution of the rash in a patient with a personal or family history of asthma and/or hay fever.

 The term atopic is from the Greek meaning "strange."
 The term dermatitis means inflammation of the skin.